Grants & Scholarships

 Global Citizens Honors Program

-Students compete for various scholarship awards – including a full tuition scholarship and numerous additional academic scholarships – through an essay contest and interviews with Olivet College faculty.
+Students compete for various scholarship awards – including up to a full tuition scholarship and numerous additional academic scholarships – through an essay contest and interviews with Olivet College faculty.
 Qualified students will be notified via mail.

 New Michigander Award

 The total of this award is $2,000 per year, or up to $8,000 over four years, and is given to students who are nonresidents of Michigan.
 The amount varies and is renewable for up to four years.

 The value of this award is based on each student’s financial need.
 The award amount is committed for four years, provided there are no major changes in a family’s financial circumstances or the student’s enrollment status.

 Prospective students can audition for up to $2,500 in annual scholarship awards.
 Year-to-year eligibility is determined by maintaining the scholarship criteria.

 $12,000 per year awarded to students based on cumulative high school GPA and standardized test scores.
 The ideal Presidential Scholarship recipient holds a GPA of 3.4 and an average ACT score of 22 or SAT of 1100.
 The total value of this scholarship after four years is $48,000.